Olorin71/genetics/README.md

 genetics
 ========

-I want to write here a Library to calculate the results of a mating.
+I want to write a Library to calculate the results of a mating.
 Why?
 Well, because I want to practice TDD and I'm interested in genetics.
 That way I can combine two things I like.